Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Results

 \paragraph{Variational quantum eigensolvers.} Variational Quantum Eigensolvers (VQEs), widely utilized in the realms of quantum chemistry and quantum computation, leverage parameterized quantum circuits to approximate the ground states of specified Hamiltonians.
 However, in practical scenarios, these circuits inevitably grapple with noise, leading to deviations in the ground state energy from the ideal scenario.
 In this context, we consider a scenario where an experimenter possesses the optimal parameters of a well-trained VQE circuit and intends to employ it on a real noisy quantum device.
 The experimenter's goal is to derive the ideal measurement statistics of the ground state based on the gathered noisy measurement data.

 In the following, we consider the VQEs for the transverse Ising chain with Hamiltonian

 where $X$, $Z$ are Pauli operators, and $N$ is the number of qubits.
 The variational ansatz used to prepare the ground state is a hardware-efficient ansatz, composed of single-qubit Euler rotation gates and CNOT gates, as illustrated in Figure~\ref{fig:VQE}a.
 We choose $16$ circuits, varying the parameter $g$ within the range of $[0.4, 2.0)$ with a stride of $0.1$.
 Additionally, we set the values of $J$ and $N$ to be $1$ and $4$ respectively for all experiments.
 For the set of measurements $\mathcal{M}$, we choose all two-qubit Pauli measurements on nearest-neighbor qubits.
-We let $\mathcal{S}$ be all of the $4$-qubit pure states and we randomly select $n=100$ states $\{\rho_{s_1}\}_{s_1=1}^n$ in the Noise-Awareness phase of all our experiments for each $g$.
-During the Error-Mitigation phase, we evaluate our mitigation model by using the prepared initial state $\rho_0 = \ket{0}\bra{0}^{\otimes N}$.
+In the Noise-Awareness phase, we construct the fiducial circuit by replacing each single-qubit rotation gate with two single-qubit rotation gates, while keeping the CNOT gates unchanged.
+These rotation gates are parameterized to mutually cancel each other out. { For instance, an $R_x(\phi)$ gate is replaced by an identity gate, which is specifically constructed as $R_x(-\phi/2)R_x(\phi/2)$. } We let $\mathcal{S}$ be all of the $4$-qubit mixed states and we randomly select $n=100$ states $\{\sigma_{s_1}\}_{s_1=1}^n$ in the Noise-Awareness phase of all our experiments for each $g$.